Noel Night

+Annual holiday event in Detroit, Michigan, U.S.

 Noel Night is an annual holiday event that takes place in Detroit, Michigan, in the Midtown area of Detroit's Cultural Center.
 Typically on the first Saturday in December, this Cultural Center-wide “Open House” features free admission to many of Detroit's well-known museums, as well as many other activities such as horse-drawn carriage rides, carolers, music, dance, children's activities, arts and crafts, shopping, and its annual community sing-along led by the Salvation Army on the Woodward Avenue bandstand.

 History

 1973

 The first Noel Night took place on December 19, 1973, from 6 to 9pm.
 It was originally organized by the now disbanded art group, Detroit Adventure.
 They described Noel Night as the first cooperative event of its kind to happen in this area at this time of year for all the people of Detroit, Michigan.
 The organization's goal was to create an audience of participation through venues.
 Noel Night was their starting point.
 Performances consisted of high school, university and church choirs, the City of Detroit Recreation Department and school theater groups.
 A truck outfitted with a speaker system (referred to by Detroit Adventure as the “soundmobile”) drove Woodward Avenue, playing Christmas carols.
 There were also specific children-oriented activities at certain venues.
 Woodward Avenue was closed between Kirby and Putnam, and the entire road and surrounding buildings were opened to the public for use during the event.
 Participating institutions included the following: The Children's Museum, Detroit Historical Museum, Detroit Public Library, International Institute, The Cathedral Church of St. Paul, The Scarab Club, The Smiley Brothers Society for Arts and Crafts (now called the College for Creative Studies), U of M Rackham extension, and Your Heritage House.

 It was estimated that approximately 6,000 people attended the event.